The Ideal Oral Health Routine | 3 Easy Steps to Optimize Your Dental Health

 3. Rinse With Mouthwash

 After brushing and flossing, the final step for better oral health is to rinse with mouthwash.
-There’s no particular brand that you should pick, just select whichever one is most appealing to you, that way, you’ll look forward to your nightly rinse.
+There’s no particular brand that you should pick, just select whichever one is most appealing to you.
+That way, you’ll look forward to your nightly rinse.
 Limit it to a single cap full of mouthwash and swish it for 30 to 60 seconds before spitting it out.

 This process is twofold.
-One; it clears any remaining food residue.
-And two; it leaves your mouth and breath feeling and smelling fresh!
+One, it clears any remaining food residue.
+And two, it leaves your mouth and breath feeling and smelling fresh!

 Start Improving Your Oral Health Today!

 Contact us today to book an appointment.
-We look forward to hearing from you!

 Dr. Rahul Mathur

-Medically reviewed by Dr. Ratul Mathur - DDS, a Registered Dentist. on February 25th, 2022
+Medically reviewed by Dr. Ratul Mathur - DDS, a Registered Dentist. on January 21st, 2026